 To Build or Not to Build: 5 Tips to a Successful App or SaaS Product

 There is an App for everything, and just about everyone is using them.
-There were 204 Billion, yes BILLION, app downloads worldwide in 2019.
-This is a 45 percent increase since 2016.
+There were 204 Billion, yes BILLION, app downloads worldwide in 2019, a 45% increase since 2016.
 Whether it is a dating app like Bumble, a fitness app like Wakeout, Apple iPhone’s app of the year, or an app you never knew you needed—like RunPee, which tells you the best time to go run to pee during a movie—chances are you’ve downloaded an app recently.
-Businesses capitalize on this trend by developing their own Apps/SaaS products to serve hundreds and thousands or even millions of customers or for much smaller niche groups of users.

 Here at Allata, we don’t subscribe to a one size fits all approach when it comes to App/SaaS development.
 Over the years, we have partnered with our trusted clients on hundreds of commercial software platforms from ideation to launch and beyond.
 The platforms we have helped build serve audiences ranging from small, targeted groups of business users to hundreds of thousands of marketable customers.
 We’ve seen it all, and we’ve learned that it’s imperative to spend time understanding your goals and where you are in your development journey.